 For our fitness programs, we have 1 of each item (e.g. jump rope) for each participant.
 We provide alcohol wipes/Lysol spray to instructors for cleaning and sanitization between use.
-We ask participants to bring their own mats and educate them on the importance of cleaning/storing items when transporting home (e.g. put in plastic garbage bag until next session for 1X/week programs to aid in sanitization).
+We ask participants to bring their own mats and other equipment as required (e.g. yoga blocks).
+Instructors educate them on the importance of cleaning/storing items when transporting home (e.g. sanitize before transporting or put in plastic garbage bag until next session for 1X/week programs to aid in sanitization).